Kapendev/parin/CHEATSHEET.md

 void drawTileMap(Sz N)(TextureId texture, ref GTileMap!N map, Rect viewArea = Rect(), DrawOptions options = DrawOptions());
 /// Draws a tile map with a texture.
 The camera controls what is visible. void drawTileMap(Sz N)(TextureId texture, ref GTileMap!N map, Camera camera, DrawOptions options = DrawOptions());

+/// Options for configuring drawing parameters. struct DrawOptions {
+    /// The origin point of the drawn object.
+This value can be used to force a specific origin.
+    Vec2 origin = Vec2(0.0f);
+    /// The scale of the drawn object.
+    Vec2 scale = Vec2(1.0f);
+    /// The rotation of the drawn object, in degrees. float rotation = 0.0f;
+    /// The color of the drawn object, in RGBA.
+    Rgba color = white;
+    /// A value representing the origin point of the drawn object when origin is zero.
+    Hook hook = Hook.topLeft;
+    /// A value representing flipping orientations.
+    Flip flip = Flip.none;
+    /// A value that can be used by depth sorting functions. ubyte layer = 0;

+    /// Sets the rotation to the given value. this(float rotation, Hook hook = Hook.topLeft, ubyte layer = 0);
+    /// Sets the scale to the given value. this(Vec2 scale, Hook hook = Hook.topLeft, ubyte layer = 0);
+    /// Sets the color to the given value. this(Rgba color, Hook hook = Hook.topLeft, ubyte layer = 0);
+    /// Sets the flip to the given value. this(Flip flip, Hook hook = Hook.topLeft, ubyte layer = 0);
+    /// Sets the hook to the given value. this(Hook hook, ubyte layer = 0);
+}

+/// Options for configuring extra drawing parameters for text. struct TextOptions {
+    /// Controls the visibility ratio of the text when visibilityCount is zero, where 0.0 means fully hidden and 1.0 means fully visible. float visibilityRatio = 1.0f;
+    /// The width of the aligned text.
+It is used as a hint and is not enforced. int alignmentWidth = 0;
+    /// Controls the visibility count of the text.
+This value can be used to force a specific character count. ushort visibilityCount = 0;
+    /// A value represeting alignment orientations.
+    Alignment alignment = Alignment.left;
+    /// Indicates whether the content of the text flows in a right-to-left direction. bool isRightToLeft = false;

+    /// Sets the visibility ratio to the given value. this(float visibilityRatio);
+    /// Sets the alignment (and its width) to the given value(s). this(Alignment alignment, int alignmentWidth = 0);
+}
 ```

 ## Sound